 Free Tool Downloads

-Sadly, Google has decided to shutter Jamboard on October 1, 2024.
-In the meantime, I'll continue to share my free Jamboard templates!
-Feel free to download these templates as a PDF or export them for use in other systems like Figjam, Lucid, or Miro.
+Sadly, Google decided to shutter Jamboard on October 1, 2024.
+A while back, I created several popular Jamboard templates.
+Now that Jamboard is shut down, I've translated those Jamboards into PDF versions.
+Feel free to download these templates and give them a try in other systems like Figjam, Lucid, or Miro.

 Free Tool Downloads